 In short, then, neural growth, shrinkage, and death are to a large degree caused by the dance of atrophic and trophic agents.

-It’s so important to understand the dynamics of neurogenesis actually have the ability to reverse, if you will, all sorts of emotional and mental distress.
+It’s so important to understand that the dynamics of neurogenesis actually have the ability to reverse, if you will, all sorts of emotional and mental distress.

 That’s correct, in the face of targeted and appropriate interventions, our brains can grow fresh neurons that serve to facilitate, enhance, and support newly learned coping skills; allowing us to feel one heck of a lot better.